101 Questions About MD

 Please consider the difference your financial contribution will make to the cutting edge research at the National Muscular Dystrophy Research Centre.
 We do rely on private and corporate donations to underwrite the research program.

 To contribute toward the fight against muscular dystrophy you can make a donation on the MDA’s Secure Server.

-Alternatively you could do your bit by taking part in one of the many MDA fundraising events.
+Alternatively you could take part in one of the many MDA fundraising events.

 Please contact Muscular Dystrophy Australia